The 2019 rules are also available as PDF Download.

 1.2 The intent is for the competition rules to apply for a full 12 months.

-1.3 All players participating in the Gold Coast Over 35 Soccer Association are required to sign an acknowledgement OR agree to Terms & Conditions upon electronic registration that they are individually and personally responsible for his/her provision of personal accident insurance to relieve the club of any responsibility whatsoever should the player become injured, unable to work or incapacitated while participating in activities organized by the Gold Coast Over 35’s Soccer Association.
+1.3 All players participating in Legends Football are required to sign an acknowledgement OR agree to Terms & Conditions upon electronic registration that they are individually and personally responsible for his/her provision of personal accident insurance to relieve the club of any responsibility whatsoever should the player become injured, unable to work or incapacitated while participating in activities organized by the Legends Football.

 2.1 Each team can nominate 15 registered and financial players for any game.
 There is no limitation on the number of players registered for each team.